Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Metrics

-For \textbf{methods that output table locations} (bounding boxes), we can use the metrics presented in Section~\ref{sec:metrics-td}, based on IoU.
-We denote the output of such a method by \fbox{\(\mathcal P^{++}_\square\)}, whose elements are tuples that include bounding boxes, HTML table representation and, if available, confidence scores.
-For models which \textbf{do not output bounding boxes} (recall \autoref{tab:all-model}), based on the \emph{content}, we obtain \fbox{\(\mathcal P^{++}_\text{str}\)} whose elements are tuples that include HTML table representation and, if available, confidence scores.
-Accordingly, we call ``\emph{bbox} TD'' and ``\emph{content} TD'' the TD evaluations based on bounding boxes, respectively, table content.
-After the TD evaluation, TSR evaluation inputs elements from either \(\mathcal P^{++}_\square\) or \(\mathcal P^{++}_\text{str}\). \autoref{fig:prediction-set} depicts an overview of possible paths for evaluation.
-Probabilistic models offer different ways to evaluate their performance.
+\paragraph{Text-based Table Detection} For \textbf{methods that output table locations} (bounding boxes), we use the metrics presented in Section~\ref{sec:metrics-td}, based on IoU.
+For models which \textbf{do not output bounding boxes} (\got{}, \autoref{tab:all-model}), we replace the IoU by a Jaccard index (over tables content) to determine whether a table has been detected, based only on the predicted and GT tables HTML markup.
+Given the \emph{multisets of 2-grams} obtained from the text content of a predicted table $(S_P)$, respectively, from the GT $(S_{GT})$, we define: \( \text{Jaccard}(S_P, S_{GT})= \frac{|S_P \Cap S_{GT} |}{|S_P \Cup S_{GT}|} \) where \(\Cup\) is the multiset union (retaining each multiset element with its maximum multiplicity), and \(\Cap\) the multiset intersection (based on minimum multiplicity).
+Accordingly, we call ``\emph{bbox} TD'' and ``\emph{txt} TD'' the TD evaluations based on bounding boxes, respectively, table content.
+After the TD evaluation, TSR evaluation is carried over the true positives \(\mathcal{P}^{++}\).

-As the \textbf{LVLM} (Section~\ref{sec:lvlm}) outputs only HTML tables without bounding box coordinates, we need a way to determine whether a table has been detected, based only on the predicted and GT tables HTML markup.
-This requires correctly identifying ``corresponding'' tables across predicted and GT HTML tables, which is not straightforward.
-Recall that here we want to know if the table has been \emph{found}, not if its structure is correct (the latter is the job of TSR).
-For this purpose, metrics such as ROUGE~\cite{rouge} or BLEU~\cite{bleu}, which are Recall and Precision-based metrics, are sometimes applied, e.g., BLEU-4 was used as TSR metric~\cite{li-etal-2020-tablebank} (see \autoref{sec:metrics-td}).
-However, these metrics focus on one aspect only (either Precision or Recall), and do not measure similarity.